 Eris' surface was also found to be extremely reflective, bouncing back 96 percent of the light that strikes it.
 That makes Eris one of the most reflective bodies in the solar system, roughly on par with Saturn's icy moon Enceladus.
 [Top 10 Extreme Planet Facts]

-Researchers believe Eris' surface is probably composed of a nitrogen-rich ice mixed with frozen methane in a layer less than 1 millimeter thick.
+Researchers think Eris' surface is probably composed of a nitrogen-rich ice mixed with frozen methane in a layer less than 1 millimeter thick.
 This ice layer could result from the dwarf planet's atmosphere condensing as frost onto its surface periodically as it moves away from the sun, they said.

 The observations also allow researchers to make another estimate for the surface temperature of Eris.
 The side of the dwarf planet facing the sun likely gets no warmer than minus 396 degrees Fahrenheit (minus 238 Celsius), while temperatures on the night side would be even lower, researchers said.